PAIDiPaidThis.com

 How to say no to vet upsells without risking care

 Vet upsells are optional extras, such as pre-emptive tests, premium diets, add-on medicines or wellness plans, that a practice suggests alongside your pet's routine care but that you are free to turn down.
-Not every suggestion is wrong for your pet, and not every one is essential either, and it can be hard to tell which is which while you are stood at the desk.
-This guide sets out what is usually optional at a routine consult, and how to decline it without feeling like you are refusing your pet proper care.
+Some of these are genuinely worth having for your pet, and some are just a general recommendation offered to every animal that walks through the door, and it is hard to tell which is which while you are stood at the desk with a bill forming in front of you.
+This guide sets out what is usually optional at a routine consult, why the offer comes up in the first place, and how to decline it without feeling like you are refusing your pet proper care.

 The quick version

-• You can ask for the clinical reason behind a recommendation before agreeing to it.
+• You can ask for the clinical reason behind a recommendation, specific to your pet, before agreeing to it.

 • Declining an optional extra is not the same as declining care.
-The core treatment still goes ahead.
+The core treatment for the reason you booked still goes ahead.

-• Premium diets, supplements and wellness plans are commercial products, not medical requirements.
+• Premium diets, supplements and wellness plans are commercial products, not medical requirements, even when they are presented alongside clinical advice.

 • A vet must record if you decline advice, but cannot treat your pet against your wishes outside a genuine emergency.